Jayda Coleman: International career

 Coleman represented the United States at the 2019 U-19 Women's Softball World Cup.
 She was one of only two high-school athletes on the team and posted a .522 batting average with 12 hits, six runs, four RBIs, and won gold.
 She also represented the United States at the 2019 USA Softball International Cup where she posted a .375 batting average with one home run, five RBI, six runs scored, and won bronze.

 Personal life

 Coleman was born to Deana and Cedric Coleman, and has two siblings, Ashley Wilkerson and Jhanna Coleman.
 Her mother competed collegiately at Texas Woman's University, while her father competed collegiately at North Central Texas College.

+On January 1, 2024, Coleman's boyfriend, college football player Billy Bowman Jr., proposed to her.